EMCain/python-pool-scraper/README.md

 	* write the Jinja template to render that view as an HTML page in the style of sample-calendar-styled.html

 Future Remaining Tasks:
-	* add in the relevant database tables, Events and Activities
+	* add in the relevant database table Events
 	* hardcode a couple example queries
 	* create a query-builder interface that users can use to customize their queries